-Bookkeeping is essential in many businesses as well as projects.
+Bookkeeping is essential in many businesses.
 You may have cooperatives in your area in which you may also be members.
-How do you think they keep a record of cash coming in and going out of a cooperative? -
+How do you think they keep a record of cash coming in and going out of a cooperative? - Yes, they also use bookkeeping